 For Spring admission, completed applications must be submitted by October 1.
 The deadline for Fall admission is March 1.
 Applications received after these deadlines may be considered at the discretion of the individual licensure program.
 Admission to specific programs is competitive and on a space available basis.

 Students in this program may take up to 18 credits per semester without special overload permission, but are subject to all other Division of Continuing and Professional Education and University of Massachusetts academic regulations.
 Students interested in information about financial aid should contact the University's Financial Aid Office at (413)545-0801.

 Applicants to Post-Baccalaureate Licensure should be aware that the Massachusetts Department of Elementary and Secondary Education now requires candidates for educational licensure to pass a two-part examination in Communication and Literacy Skills and in the Subject Area content of the license.
-The School of Education policy requires that the Communication and Literacy Skills test be passed before the end of the first semester of enrollment in the program, and that the Subject Area test be passed before the beginning of student teaching.
+The College of Education policy requires that the Communication and Literacy Skills test be passed before the end of the first semester of enrollment in the program, and that the Subject Area test be passed before the beginning of student teaching.

 Please note that in cases where Massachusetts Department of Elementary and Secondary Education requirements are less stringent than those established within the University, University standards take precedence.
 Also note that Massachusetts teacher licensure is not awarded automatically.
-During the final semester of a program of study, candidates apply for the license through the Educator Licensure Office in the School of Education (Room 130, Furcolo Hall).
+During the final semester of a program of study, candidates apply for the license through the Educator Licensure Office in the College of Education (Room 130, Furcolo Hall).